BoThomas/churchtools-extensions/README.md

 #### Testing

-This monorepo uses [Vitest](https://vitest.dev/) for unit testing with Turborepo integration.
+This monorepo uses [Vitest](https://vitest.dev/) for unit and integration testing.

 **Run all tests:**